 Sodium bicarbonate is a chemical leavener, unlike yeast.
 Yeast is a living organism, and when you feed it (like when you give it some water and some sugar), it too will produce gas, but through a different process known as fermentation: the yeast organisms eat sugar, digest it, and then they produce CO2 (along with other compounds like alcohol).

-To summarize, your breads rise because yeast in the bread dough eat sugar and produce a gas, while your cakes rise because baking soda reacts with acids to produce a gas.
+To summarize, your bread rises because the yeast in the bread dough eat sugar and produce gases, while your cakes rise because baking soda reacts with acids to produce a gas.
 This is also the principle behind baking powder, another leavening agent.

 Now, why does more or less baking soda make the two batches of cake look so different?
 There's more chemistry to discuss here, like the Maillard reaction.

-Baking soda causes baked goods to brown via the Maillard reaction
+Browning of baked goods via the Maillard reaction

 As you bake a cake or bread, you obviously notice a change in colour as the baked good turns golden brown, but you might also notice that the sweet flavours transform into something deeper, and not as sweet: French pastry chefs like to call this "golden brown delicious."
-The change in colour/flavour from cake batter to cake occurs because of the Maillard reaction: sugars break down/transform into brown coloured polymers and aromatic substances that contribute to the aroma and flavour of baked goods.
+Some of the browning you see comes from the caramelization of sugars (sugars break down/transform into brown-coloured polymers and aromatic substances that contribute to the aroma and flavour of baked goods).

 The Maillard reaction turns cakes from pale and very sweet to golden brown delicious.
-Baking soda and Maillard browning give Boston brown bread its signature taste and look.
+Baking soda and Maillard browning give Boston brown bread its signature taste and brown colour.

 There's a fine line between the right amount of baking soda and the wrong amount.
 Make sure to use the right methods to measure your ingredients.